sanderslab/magellanmapper/docs/install.md

 #### Venv+Pip installer script

 Venv is a virtual environment manager included with Python.
 We have provided a convenient script to set up a new environment and install all dependencies using Pip.
-This option assumes that you have already installed Python 3.6-3.9 and Java 8+.

 ```shell
 bin/setup_venv.sh [-n name]
 ```

-**UPDATE**: Python 3.6-3.7 support is deprecated in MagellanMapper 1.6.

 This setup script will check and install the following dependencies: